digital-cinema-arts/Muse-Analysis-Tools/README.md

 # Muse-Analysis-Tools

-# ABCS - Algorithmic Biofeedback Control System - Chart Tools
+# Algorithmic Biofeedback Control System - Chart Tools

 This script wil generate a number of charts from Muse headband EEG CSV data files created by the Mind Monitor app.
 Future versions of these tools will support Muse DIrect and Muse Lab files.